nemonik/hands-on-DevOps/README.md

 The point I'm after is everyone is in it to collectively deliver dependable software.

-Also, there is no need to overload the DevOps term -- To Dev wildcard (e.g., *) Ops to inlude your pet interest(s), such as, security, test whatever... to form DevSecOps, DevTestOps, DevWhateverOps...
+Also, there is no need to overload the DevOps term -- To Dev wildcard (i.e., *) Ops to inlude your pet interest(s), such as, security, test whatever... to form DevSecOps, DevTestOps, DevWhateverOps...
 DevOps has you covered.

 ## 6.2.
 What DevOps is not